Bread Machine Brioche That Will Make You a Kitchen Hero

 - Gently release the dough from the sides to remove some of the air.

-- Cover the bread machine bowl and place into your refrigerator for 6-24 hours.
+- Cover the bread machine bowl and place it into your refrigerator for 6-24 hours.
+(You can also transfer the dough to another bowl before placing it into the fridge.)
 Do not skip this part.
-If you don't have time for the chill, you might want to make another kind of bread.
+If you don’t have time for the chill, you might want to make another kind of bread.

 - Form dough into 2 logs.